Financial-Times/stream-content/README.md

 ft-ig-stream-content

-Assembles and outputs content fragments used in various stream pages, e.g. [Brexit](http://ft.com/brexit) and [US Election](http://ft.com/us-election-2016).
+Assembles and outputs content fragments used in various stream pages.

 Warning: this serverside application has no caching, no efficiency – it builds every response from scratch, including loading content from remote URLs.
 It will break if put under heavy load.
 Must have a CDN or poller in front of it.